citp/privacy-policy-historical/d/do/don/donorschoose.org.md

-> *The following text is extracted and transformed from the donorschoose.org privacy policy that was archived on 2007-12-13.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071213024527id_/http%3A//www.donorschoose.org/help/privacy_policy.html%3Fzone%3D0) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the donorschoose.org privacy policy that was archived on 2008-06-19.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080619222317id_/http%3A//www.donorschoose.org/help/privacy_policy.html%3Fzone%3D0) for the most accurate reproduction.*

 # DonorsChoose.org: Privacy Policy

+Crate and Barrel

+Budget Rent A Car

 |